Accelerating the time-domain LISA response model with central finite differences and hybridization techniques: Hybrid response

 where $t_c$ is the coalescence time, the chirp mass of the binary is \mbox{$\mathcal{M}_c=(m_1 m_2)^{3/5}/(m_1+m_2)^{1/5}$}, with $m_{1,2}$ the individual mass components, and $f_{\rm{Hyb}}$ is the hybridization frequency, which is free to be chosen by the user.
-With Eq.~\eqref{eq:thyb} we can roughly estimate the relative portion of the waveform that will be projected using the LFA.
+Although Eq.~\eqref{eq:thyb} is strictly valid only within the inspiral regime--where PN approximations are applicable--it nonetheless provides a reasonable estimate of the relative portion of the waveform that will be projected using the LFA.
 This is given by the ratio